DigitalEpidemic/webRTC-screenshare/README.md

 ## Acknowledgments

 - [WebRTC](https://webrtc.org/) for the real-time communication technology
-- [Socket.IO](https://socket.io/) for signaling and real-time communication
+- [Firebase](https://firebase.google.com/) for signaling and realtime database functionality
 - [Tailwind CSS](https://tailwindcss.com/) for the styling framework
 - [Lucide Icons](https://lucide.dev/) for the beautiful icons
 - [Vite](https://vitejs.dev/) for the lightning-fast development experience